Kandurah Arabiah Cultural Dress

-The qamis, from which the kandurah has developed, is a simple practical garment worn by both men and women.
+The qamis, from which thehas developed, is a simple practical garment worn by both men and women.
 It ranges from mid-thigh to floor length and can have long or short sleeves.
 According to historians this form of dress migrated from the Arabian Peninsula to other cultures with the Islamic faith.
 A good example of this is the national dress of Pakistan.
 The qamis is always worn over pants and not tucked in as is the western custom.
 In some parts of the Arab world, women wore their qamis shorter, only reaching down to the knees.

 Shape and design

 The basic pattern is shirt-like with long sleeves and no darts or zippers.
 The centre panel (al-bidan or bidinah) is cut in one piece from front to back, the side panels (al-jinan or truz) allows for movement as it radiates out towards the hemline from a triangular underarm gusset.
-The female version of the kandurah has one pocket (mikhbat) at waist level usually on the righthand side.
+The female version of thehas one pocket (mikhbat) at waist level usually on the righthand side.
 The male version has a pocket on both sides.

-The UAE kandurah, known as Kandurah Arabiah, has one feature which distinguishes it from similar garments in the region.
+The UAE, known as Arabiah, has one feature which distinguishes it from similar garments in the region.
 It has a vertical side slit, running downwards from the neck opening (al-halj or halq).
 It is always placed on the left side of the neckline and extends from the shoulder to a point between the breast and the waistline.
 The opening is embellished with hand embroidery and teli and is on the seam line between the two panels of the garment to allow for ease of dress.

 Social practice and function